Articles tagged:

 For the butternut squash filling, I really wanted to let the flavor of the squash shine, so I didn't add any tofu or vegan cheese.
 Instead, I added garlic, almonds, lemon juice, and seasonings to enhance the creamy sweetness of the squash.
 I also used a basic sage-butter sauce with mushrooms to complement the ravioli filling without overpowering it.

-8. Chickpea Curry with Cashew Cream
+9. Creamy Chickpea Curry with Cashew Sauce

-9. General Tso's Tofu A Vegan Take on Chinese Takeout
+10. General Tso's Tofu A Vegan Take on Chinese Takeout

 I haven't had Chinese takeout in probably ten years.
 But there are a few indulgences I really enjoyed back then, like crab rangoon, sweet and sour chicken, and of course, General Tso's chicken.
 So I decided to do a vegan take on takeout and make a General Tso's tofu recipe.
 I made this recipe in different variations more than ten times, but I'm finally in love with the results!